+Many shopping sites, such as Amazon.com’s OneClick shopping, offer the ability to save your credit card information on their servers to speed up the shopping process.
 It’s definitely faster, but there are some risks to maintaining your personal information elsewhere.
-If a company that you’re shopping with has a data breach, your personal information could be put at risk.
+If a company you shop with has a data breach, your personal information could be put at risk.
 It takes a little longer, but instead of storing your information on a server over which you have no control, just enter it yourself each time you shop.

 Price and selection are two of the best benefits of shopping online.
 But don’t let the benefits lull you into complacency.
 Take the time to shop securely, and use caution with the sites where you choose to shop.
 Then, not only can you find great deals, you can do it without fear of your identity being stolen in the process.